La Cuisine – In the Kitchen

 LA VIE RUSTIC SEL D’ABRICOT

 Apricots, whose origins are in China, are notable for their tart, sweet flavor.
 They are at their tastiest when they are absolutely ripe.
 The finest of all apricots is the Blenheim, sometimes called Royal Blenheim.
 It is only moderately-sized, with deep orange flesh, and soft golden orange skin, sometimes freckled or lightly blushed pink.
-In northern California in the early part of the 20th century and on into the 50s, Vaca Valley was noted for its apricot production, as was the city of Winters, to the north.

 La Vie Rustic’s Sel d’Abricot (pictured above, photograph by Thomas Kuoh) is made with dried Blenheim apricots grown on in California’s Great Central Valley and Sel de Guèrande, sea salt from Brittany. (see Sel de Guèrande blog on this site).
 Use it when ever you want a hint of that tart-sweet apricot flavor.
 I like to stuff a pork loin with dried apricots and then rub the roast all over with a little sage and Sel d’Abricot.
 Use it on pork ribs, on duck, to add to a salad dressing, to add to an apricot pie or crumble, fresh or dried, and experiment with it in cocktails.